 The Learning Environment

 Nursery children are taught alongside our Reception children in the Sunshine room and have their own curriculum.
 Teaching and learning for all the children is overseen by an experienced classroom teacher.
-The children also have opportunities to learn and play alongside older pupils.

 We aim to provide an environment where: